 - Submit a university application for admission and a curriculum vita. - 2.
 Complete a Bachelor of Nursing degree from an accredited college or university. - 3.
 Possess a current unrestricted license to practice nursing as a registered nurse in the applicant's state or country.
 For those applicants practicing in Michigan, a current registered nurse Michigan license is required.
-Applicants who hold registered nurse licensure from other states or countries and who are in the Nurse Practitioner and Nurse Anesthesia concentration may be admitted provisionally with the requirement that a United States and Michigan registered nurse license must be obtained prior to progression to clinical courses. - A minimum grade-point average of 3.0 (4.0 scale) for total credits completed during the second-half of the four-year baccalaureate nursing program. - 5.
-One year of current full-time clinical experience or equivalent as a registered nurse in an intensive care unit is required for the Nurse Anesthesia concentration. - Complete a 3 credit undergraduate statistics course with a grade of 2.0 (4.0 scale) or better within the last five years or complete a 3-credit graduate statistics course with a grade of 3.0 (4.0 scale) or better within the last five years.. - Submit a written essay that addresses the applicant's career goals and motivations for graduate study in the selected area of specialty nursing practice: nurse practitioner, adult-gerontology clinical nurse specialist, or nurse anesthetist. - 8.
-Submit three letters of recommendation.
+Applicants who hold registered nurse licensure from other states or countries and who are in the Nurse Practitioner and Nurse Anesthesia concentration may be admitted provisionally with the requirement that a United States and Michigan registered nurse license must be obtained prior to progression to clinical courses. - 4.
+A minimum grade-point average of 3.0 (4.0 scale) for total credits completed during the second-half of the four-year baccalaureate nursing program. - 5.
+One year of current full-time clinical experience or equivalent as a registered nurse in an intensive care unit is required for the Nurse Anesthesia concentration. - 6.
+Complete a 3-credit undergraduate statistics course with a grade of 2.0 (4.0 scale) or better within the last five years or complete a 3-credit graduate statistics course with a grade of 3.0 (4.0) or better within the last five years.
+A statistics course taken more than five years ago is acceptable with a passing grade on an Accredited Statistics Exam. - Submit a written essay that addresses the applicant's career goals and motivations for graduate study in the selected area of specialty nursing practice: nurse practitioner, adult-gerontology clinical nurse specialist, or nurse anesthetist.

+- 8. Submit three letters of recommendation.
 The reference letters must be from a source that has direct knowledge of the applicant's work and educational experience specifying the applicant's ability to do graduate work. - Complete an admission interview with the College of Nursing faculty.
-Recommendations for admission are made by the faculty committee to the Dean of the

-- College based on the requirements for admission and the personal interview. - 10.
-If the applicant's native language is not English, the applicant must complete the Test of English as a Foreign Language (TOEFL) with a minimum average score of 550, no subscore below 52 on the paper-based test (PBT).
+Recommendations for admission are made by the faculty committee to the Dean of the College based on the requirements for admission and the personal interview. - If the applicant's native language is not English, the applicant must complete the Test of English as a Foreign Language (TOEFL) with a minimum average score of 550, no subscore below 52 on the paper-based test (PBT).
 If the applicant completes the Internet-based test (iBT), no subscore below 19 for reading, listening, and speaking; no writing subscore below 22 and a minimum average score of 80.
 Applicants should have all test scores sent from the testing agency directly to Michigan State University Office of Admissions.

-Requirements for the Doctor of Nursing Practice Degree in Nursing Practice CREDITS
+Requirements for the Doctor of Nursing Practice Degree in Nursing Practice